WebOfTrustInfo/rwot2-id2020/draft-documents/smarter-signatures.md

 6.  ***Efficient.*** Though we place no requirements on the difficulty of creating signatures, the cost of verifying them should be very low.
 This also ensures the stability of the computer system.

 One other element that should be considered is ***privacy***.
-There is ultimately a trade-off between flexibility and fungibility in smart signature design: many of the functions that are added to smart signatures in turn require participants to reveal more about who they are, reducing the substitutability of the persons involved in the signatures and any resources being signed.
-So, even if privacy is not a _requirement_, it should be a _consideration_; any decisions about the level of privacy in a signature system should be known and purposeful.
+In smart signature design, there is a trade-off between flexibility and fungibility: many of the functions that make signatures smarter also require participants to reveal more about who they are, reducing the substitutability of the persons involved in the signatures and of any resources being signed.
+Even if privacy is not a _requirement_, it should be a _consideration_; any decisions about the level of privacy in a signature system should be known and purposeful.

-A smart signature system that supports the use cases described above, that meets the requirements listed here, and that considers its security implications, would add powerful tools to the digital world by meeting the needs of the financial and business worlds.
+A smart signature system that supports the use cases described above, that meets the requirements listed here, and that considers its privacy implications, would add powerful tools to the digital world by meeting the needs of the financial and business worlds.

 Experimenting with Smart Signatures
 -----------------------------------

-Fulfilling these uses and meeting these requirements of smart signatures necessitates the creation of better languages and better tools.
-However, this creation of a new foundation for smart signatures (and eventually smarter contracts) can be tricky and full of pitfalls, as shown by the recent problems plaguing The DAO on Ethereum, where flaws in a contract’s code led to the theft of tens of millions of dollars[1].
+Fulfilling these uses and meeting these requirements for smart signatures necessitates the creation of better languages and better tools.
+However, the creation of a new foundation for smart signatures (and eventually smarter contracts) can be tricky and full of pitfalls, as shown by the recent problems plaguing The DAO on Ethereum, where flaws in a contract’s code led to the theft of tens of millions of dollars[1].

 The Ethereum crisis clearly shows that the design of new languages for smart signature systems must be thorough and comprehensive.
-We must experiment with many options, to ultimately produce something that is stable and trustworthy.
+Architects must experiment with many options, to ultimately produce something that is stable and trustworthy.

 A few different possibilities are discussed below.
 They should be considered starting points, not ending points.
 They are not being offered as standards, nor even as the preferred options for smart signature systems.
 They are instead offered for discussion and for expansion, in the hope that they will eventually lead the way to a more robust smart signature system and the beginning of a more robust web of trust.

 ### The Languages of Smart Signatures

-Functional programming languages are our preferred choice for creating smart signatures because they meet three of the suggested requirements: they’re composable, they’re provable, and they’re deterministic.
+Functional programming languages are a good choice for the foundation of smart signatures because they meet three of the suggested requirements: they’re composable, they’re provable, and they’re deterministic.
 The composability and provability emerge from the fact that functional programming languages are built of pure mathematical functions; it’s easy to put them together to create more complex systems and it’s easy to prove what they do.
 The determinism emerges from the fact that functional programming languages do not support state or mutable data; they guarantee that the same inputs will always produce the same outputs.

 There are a few options for functional languages.
 Lambda calculus languages are the classic choice, but the Forth-like Bitcoin Script with its stack-driven functionality offers another possibility.
+More farflung options are also considered, such as the logical sequence calculus.

 ### Experiment \#1: Bitcoin Script